 Generally, people don’t use home inspectors.
 You can find them but there is no formal training nor licensing.

-You will be given a day or two to inspect the house prior to signing on the dotted line.
+You may be given a day or two to inspect the house prior to signing on the dotted line.
 A few months after the transaction is complete, the Notario will call to tell you that your deed is ready.

 If you’re buying a home in Mexico, you will face closing costs of 5–10% of the property’s value, including professional fees and taxes.
-Add 10% in your head to be safe.
+Add 10% in your planning to be safe.

-The property tax on homes (impuesto predial) is due in the first 3 months of each year and there are discounts for paying in before the end of March with the greatest discounts bing offered in January.
-Depending on your region and services (cities are generally more expensive) and what you own, your property taxes will start at about $2,000 pesos and seldom over 12,000 pesos per year.
+The property tax on homes (impuesto predial) is due in the first 3 months of each year and there are discounts for paying before the end of March with the greatest discounts bing offered in January.
+Depending on your region and services (cities are generally more expensive) and what you own, your property taxes will start at about $2,000 pesos and seldom over 20,000 pesos per year.
 Kiosks are set up in many cities to facilitate payment.

 It is your responsibility to pay your property tax (and all utility bills).
 Do not assume that an invoice will arrive in the mail.
 You need to be proactive and note when bills and taxes are due and please pay them on time.